 Toyota Pickup Coilover Brackets

 These brackets work with QA1 shock bodies.
-To determine which shocks are going to work for your truck, measure your shocks at your current ride height and go from there.
-As a rule of thumb, if they call for an 8" spring, use a 7" so it clears the sway bars easier.
-For 9" use an 8" spring and so on.
+To determine which QA1 bodies are going to work for your truck, take a measurement of your current ride height from the top face of the control arm to the frame horn where your shock goes through, then subtract 1".
+That's your target ride height.
+As a rule of thumb, if QA1 recommends an 8" spring, use a 7" so it clears the sway bars links.

 2 - QA1 BAR305K 3" lower tbar kits (79-83)